An alternative paradigm of fault diagnosis in dynamic systems: orthogonal projection-based methods: Fault classification issues

-The above discussion demonstrates that the dynamics of residuals $r_{ \mathcal{I}_{G_{i}}},i=0,1,$ can be divided into three ranges indicating different operation states of the system:
+Correspondingly, the dynamics of residuals $r_{\mathcal{I}_{G_{i}}},i=0,1,$ can be divided into three ranges indicating different operation states of the system:

 Here, the thresholds $J_{th,0}$ and $J_{th,1}$ are introduced to ensure a reliable detection in case of model uncertainties and thus can be determined using the gap metric schemes proposed in the previous sections.
-It is evident that Cases I and III indicate fault-free and faulty operations, respectively.
-Case II is the result of (\ref{eq5-7}) and seems to be a contradiction, which raises our interest for a reasonable and convincing interpretation.
+It is evident that Cases I and III, corresponding to $\mathcal{S}_{I}$ and $ \mathcal{S}_{III},$ respectively, indicate fault-free and faulty operations, respectively.
+Case II is the result of (\ref{eq5-7}), which raises our interest for a reasonable and convincing interpretation.

 It is well-known that faults caused by e.g. ageing is a longtime process.
 It begins with incipient degradation that does not affect the system dynamics significantly, and thus is interpreted as the transitional phase from the fault-free to faulty operation.
 Accordingly, the operations in this range can be called incipient fault.
 This is one interpretation of Case II.
 A further possible explanation for Case II is the so-called intermittent faults which repeatedly occur in the process over a time interval and then disappear.
 Their emergence and disappearance are activated, for instance, by certain system operation conditions.
 That means, in Case II, for some input signals (and so the corresponding outputs), the system may operate normally, and then, as a response to the change of input signals, works in the faulty operation.
 In summary, it can be concluded that, if the system operates in range II, warning should be triggered to call operator's attention for possible faults.